mzattera/v4j/docs/005/index.md

 - 2'956 tokens (9.4% of total), corresponding to 1'856 different terms (36.4% of total), can be divided in two parts, each composed by at least two Voynich glyphs, where each of these parts is a regular term.
 I will call these tokens "**separable**".

-  Moreover, we can see that for 1'379 separable terms (74.3% of total separable terms) their constituent parts appear as tokens in the text at least as often the whole separable term.
+  Moreover, we can see that for 1'379 separable terms (74.3% of total separable terms) their constituent parts appear as tokens in the text at least as often as the whole separable term.
 For example, the term 'chockhy' appears 18 times in the text; it is a separable term that can be divided in two parts, each one being a regular term, as
-  'cho'-'ckhy' which appear in the text 79 and 39 times respectively.
-I think this is an indication that many separable terms are possibly just two regular words that were written together
-  (or the space between them was not read correctly by the transcriber of the text).
+  'cho' - 'ckhy' which appears in the text 79 and 39 times respectively.
+I think this is an indication that many separable terms are possibly just two regular words that were written together (or the space between them was not transcribed correctly).
   When I need to distinguish these terms from other separable terms, I will call them "**verified separable**" or simply "**verified**".

 - Remaining 618 tokens (2.0% of total), corresponding to 429 different terms (8.4% of total), are marked as "**unstructured**".

   Notice that 366 out of these 429 terms, or 85.3%, appear only once in the text; this percentage is 60.3% for regular and separable terms considered together.
-  This might suggest that unstructured words are either typos or special words that are encoded differently than other words. if this would be the case, it can be a situation similar to hieroglyphics where proper names are spelled phonetically, while common words are written pictorially using a single glyph.
+  This might suggest that unstructured words are either typos or special words that are encoded differently than other words.

 - Sometime I contrast regular and separable terms to unstructured ones by calling the former "**structured**".